 Why uninstall Silverlight?

 As we said above, Microsoft no longer supports the Silverlight plug-in in web browsers, and no one uses it to produce web content anymore.
-So, there is no reason to keep it on your Mac.
-In addition to that, if you don’t uninstall it, not only will it take up room unnecessarily, but also it may be a security risk.
-Old, outdated software is often used by hackers as a vehicle for malware.
-For example, in the past, malware has been combined with fake update files of outdated software and fooled users into downloading what they thought was a new version of the software, but it was, in fact, an app with malicious code.
-Also, the more unnecessary and unused files you have lying around on your Mac, the more chance there is of a conflict with other files, which can impede the performance of your Mac or cause applications to hang.
-For all these reasons, it’s good practice to uninstall anything you don’t use or no longer need, including Silverlight.
+Also, it was a 32-bit app, and Macs do not run them anymore.
+So, there is no reason to keep it on your computer.
+In addition to that, if you don’t uninstall it, not only will it take up room unnecessarily, but it may also be a security risk — old, outdated software is often used by hackers as a vehicle for malware.

 How to uninstall Silverlight